The Full accident report can be read here. (Department of Transport)

 industrial action

-would cause a serious voltage reduction, if not a complete shut down of power
+would cause a serious voltage reduction, if not a complete shut down of the power

 supply to the signal box;